vihpol/automatic-scanner/README.md

 # Automatic Scanner

 Automatic Scanner is a phone-friendly Micas switch scan station.
-It lets Mr. Sean take a phone photo of a switch label, extracts model and serial numbers, validates each scan before saving, and sends clean rows to Google Sheets.
+It lets users take a photo of a switch label with a phone, extracts the model and serial numbers, validates each scan before saving, and sends clean rows to Google Sheets.

 ## What It Solves